oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

 1. Click on **Database Connection**.
   ![Desc here...](images/connect-to-adb-06.png)

 1. Scroll down to the Connection Strings section.
 For TLS Authentication, select **TLS**.
+This is required to allow Thin mode connections.
 Then Under Connection String click **Copy** for the TNS Name ending in \_low.
   ![Desc here...](images/connect-to-adb-07.png)

 1. Return to your JupyterLab browser tab.
 As done previously, click on the Text File tile to create another new text file.
-Paste the connection string just copied from yor ADB.
-Then save the file as **my-dsn.txt**.
-Then close the text file tab to return to the Launcher.
+Paste the connection string just copied from your Autonomous Database.
+Then save the file and rename to **my-dsn.txt**.
   ![Desc here...](images/connect-to-adb-08.png)

+  As done previously, close the text file tab to return to the Launcher page.

-## Task 2: Create notebook and connect to ADB
+## Task 2: Create notebook and connect to Autonomous Database

 1. From the Launcher, click the **Python 3** tile to create a new notebook.
   ![Desc here...](images/connect-to-adb-09.png)